lyteword/chspurgeon-tod/volume-4/psalm-92.md

 **Verse 4.** (*first sentence* ).

-1\.My state—"glad."
+1\.
+My state—"glad."

-2\.How I arrived at it—"thou hast made me glad."
+2\.
+How I arrived at it—"thou hast made me glad."

-3\.What is the ground of it?—"through thy work."
+3\.
+What is the ground of it?—"through thy work."

-4\.What, then, shall I do?—ascribe it all to God, and bless him for it.
+4\.
+What, then, shall I do?—ascribe it all to God, and bless him for it.

 **Verse 4.**

-1\.The most divine gladness—of God's creation, having God's work for its argument.
+1\.
+The most divine gladness—of God's creation, having God's work for its argument.

-2\.The most divine triumph—caused by the varied works of God in creation, providence, redemption, & c.
+2\.
+The most divine triumph—caused by the varied works of God in creation, providence, redemption, & c.
 The first is for our own hearts, the second is for the convincing of those around us.

-**Verse 5.** The unscalable mountains and the fathomless sea: or the divine works and the divine thoughts (God revealed and hidden) equally beyond human apprehension.— *C.A.
-Davis.*
+**Verse 5.** The unscalable mountains and the fathomless sea: or the divine works and the divine thoughts (God revealed and hidden) equally beyond human apprehension.— *C. A. Davis.*

 **Verse 7.** Great prosperity the frequent forerunner of destruction to wicked men, for it leads them to provoke divine wrath—

-1\.By hardness of heart, as Pharaoh.
+1\.
+By hardness of heart, as Pharaoh.

-2\.By pride, as Nebuchadnezzar.
+2\.
+By pride, as Nebuchadnezzar.

-3\.By haughty hatred of the saints, as Haman.
+3\.
+By haughty hatred of the saints, as Haman.

-4\.By carnal security, as the rich fool.
+4\.
+By carnal security, as the rich fool.

-5\.By self exaltation, as Herod.
+5\.
+By self exaltation, as Herod.

 **Verses 7-10.** Contrasts.
 Between the wicked and God, Ps 92:7-8.
-Between God's enemies and his friends, Ps 92:9-10.— *C.A.
-Davis.*
+Between God's enemies and his friends, Ps 92:9-10.— *C. A. Davis.*

-**Verses 7, 12-14.** The wicked and the righteous pourtrayed.— *C.A.
-Davis.*
+**Verses 7, 12-14.** The wicked and the righteous pourtrayed.— *C. A. Davis.*

 **Verse 10.** (*last clause* ).
 Christian illumination, consecration, gladness, and graces, are all of them the anointing of the Spirit.— *William Garrett Lewis,* 1872.

 **Verse 10.** (*last clause* ).
 The subject of David's confidence was—

-1\.Very comprehensive, including renewed strength, fresh tokens of favour, confirmation in office, qualification for it, and new joys.
+1\.
+Very comprehensive, including renewed strength, fresh tokens of favour, confirmation in office, qualification for it, and new joys.

-2\.Well grounded, since it rested in God, and his promises.
+2\.
+Well grounded, since it rested in God, and his promises.

-3\.Calming all fears.
+3\.
+Calming all fears.

-4\.Exciting hopes.
+4\.
+Exciting hopes.

-5\.Causing pity for those who have no such confidence.
+5\.
+Causing pity for those who have no such confidence.

 **Verse 12.**

-1\.The righteous flourish in all places.
+1\.
+The righteous flourish in all places.
 Palm in the valley, cedar on the mountain.

-2\.In all seasons.
+2\.
+In all seasons.
 Both trees are evergreen.

-3\.Under all circumstances.
-Palm in drought, cedar in storm and frost.— *G.R.*
+3\.
+Under all circumstances.
+Palm in drought, cedar in storm and frost.— *G. R.*

 **Verses 14-16.**

-1\.Regeneration—"planted."
+1\.
+Regeneration—"planted."

-2\.Growth in grace—"flourish."
+2\.
+Growth in grace—"flourish."

-3\.Usefulness—"fruit."
+3\.
+Usefulness—"fruit."

-4\.Perseverance—"old age."
+4\.
+Perseverance—"old age."

-5\.The reason of it all—"to shew that the Lord", etc.
+5\.
+The reason of it all—"to shew that the Lord", etc.

-**Verse 15-16.** The reason and the pledge of final perseverance.— *C.A.
-Davis.*
+**Verse 15-16.** The reason and the pledge of final perseverance.— *C. A. Davis.*